Freeze Dried vs. Dehydrated Meals

 Rehydrating: Dehydrated foods usually take 10-20min to rehydrate using boiling water.
 Again, it is recommended that you add coconut oil or olive oil to rehydrated food to add flavor and nutrients.

 Since freeze-drying is a relatively new process, dehydrated foods are still more widely available than freeze-dried foods.
-However, freeze-dried foods retain almost double the nutrients as dehydrated foods and they are easier and faster to rehydrate.
-Whether you are facing a survival situation, going camping for the weekend, or stocking up on emergency supplies for your family, freeze-dried meals are the superior choice.
+However, freeze-dried food retains almost double the nutrients, such as freeze dried fruits, as dehydrated foods and they are easier and faster to rehydrate.
+Whether you are facing a survival situation, going camping for the weekend, or stocking up on emergency supplies for your family, freeze dry meals are the superior choice.